munjih/final-project/README.md

 - Database: PostgreSQL

 - Data exploration by Tableau
-  - Analysis of number of case and death by state and county level
+  - Analysis of number of case and death by state and county level (InitalDataDashboard.twb)
-  - Analysis of fatality rate by state and county
+  - Analysis of fatality rate by state and county (FatalityRateDashboard.twb)
   - Demonstration of fatality rate as a "time independent" feature
   - Interactive dashboard on fatality rate -> [Dashboard](https://public.tableau.com/views/Covid-19FatalityRateDashboard/FatalityRateDashboard?:language=en&:display_count=y&:origin=viz_share_link)